 Of course, brushing your teeth correctly and flossing between them every day will help remove plaque and staining.
 Even with all these measures in place, there may still come a time when you want to get whiter teeth.

 Is teeth whitening safe?

 The safest way to whiten teeth is through an approved dentist.
-Dental professionals are trained to carry out various whitening procedures and also to identify cases where whitening isn't recommended.
+Dental professionals are trained to carry out various whitening procedures and also identify cases where whitening isn't recommended.

 You may see whitening advertised by local beauty salons or mobile whitening services, but these are not trained dental professionals.
-In the UK it's illegal for the work to be carried out by anyone who isn't a qualified dentist.
+In the UK, it's illegal for the work to be carried out by anyone who isn't a qualified dentist.

 If you're concerned about the risks of whitening your teeth, it's best to speak to your dentist first.
 You can also talk to people you know who have had similar treatment and ask about their experience.

 Whatever teeth whitening method you choose, you'll be able to find reviews online which give you an idea of what it's like and what kind of results you can expect.

 Some brands – especially those offering home whitening solutions – rely on big marketing campaigns and social influencers to create hype around their brand.
 This doesn't mean they are any less effective, but it's worth searching out some impartial user reviews and checking the scientific studies behind the ingredients if you want to be sure you're choosing the best teeth whitening treatment for you.

 Also, remember that different people will have different experiences in terms of whitening results, sensitivity, ease of use, and so on.
 Still, checking reviews from others should help you decide which treatment to have.

 There are many teeth whitening options to consider when you want a brighter smile.
 Visiting a dentist – either for in-office whitening or a take-home kit – will help ensure your treatment is conducted safely and effectively, with the supervision of a trained professional.